-The fecal flotation test is a test used to look for the presence of worm eggs or proglottids (tapeworm segments) or protozoan (single celled organisms) cysts in the feces.
-These parasites are found in the intestines and/or stomach of the cat and reproduce by releasing eggs or cysts which are passed out of the cat via the feces where they are then ingested by a new host.
+The fecal flotation test is a test to look for worm eggs, proglottids (tapeworm segments) or protozoan (single-celled organisms) cysts in the feces.
+These parasites live in the intestines and/or stomach of the cat and reproduce by releasing eggs or cysts which are passed out of the cat via the feces where they are then ingested by a new host.

 How is a fecal flotation performed?

 - A small amount of feces (approximately 1 inch/2.5cm long) that is less than 24 hours old is placed in a container known as a “fecalyzer”, and a liquid salt or sugar solution added.
 A glass “coverslip” is then placed over the top of the container.

-- The sample is left to stand for around 20 minutes to allow any eggs of cysts to float to the surface.
+- The sample is left to stand for 20 minutes to allow any eggs of cysts to float to the surface.

 - The coverslip is removed and placed under a microscope to check for eggs or cysts.

 Sometimes a negative result will be found even though your cat may be infected.
 This may be due to low parasite burdens or parasites being too young to reproduce.
 If this occurs, a repeat fecal flotation test may be necessary and/or your veterinarian will recommend treating your cat based on his index of suspicion.

-If you, as a pet owner are asked to obtain a stool sample, it should be placed in a clean, dry container or a sandwich bag and sealed.
-The sample should be stored in a refrigerator until it is taken to your veterinary surgery.
+If your veterinarian asks you to obtain a stool sample, place it in a clean, dry container or a sandwich bag and seal.